linkeddatacenter/BOTK-core/README.md

 ```

 a field definition drives the process of data cleansing and rdf generation that is provided by model implementation.
-Note that not always a field  generate just a RDF triple: sometime the rdf genartion processing requires to create blank nodes or to reference named node.
+Note that not always a field  generate just a RDF triple: sometime the rdf generation processing requires to create blank nodes or to reference named node.
 For named node generation the 'base' uri namespace is normally used ("urn:local:." by default)

 See [more examples here](examples).